The Clear Edge

 • Document decision criteria once

-• The team decides to use the criteria
+• The team decides using the criteria

 • You review outcomes weekly